mozilla/addon-sdk/packages/api-utils/docs/loader.md

           }
         });

-   Use this feature with a great care though, while reusage may sound like compelling idea, it comes with side effect of shared state, which is not that great for many reasons.
-For example unload of a loader won't trigger unload hooks on pseudo-modules.
+   Use this feature with a great care though.
+While reuse may sound like a compelling idea it comes with the side effect of shared state, which can cause problems.
+For example, unload of a loader won't trigger unload hooks on pseudo-modules.

-### Globals
+### globals

-Each module loaded via loader instance is secured into own JS sandbox.
-These modules don't share scope and gets its own set of built-ins (`Object, Array, String ..`).
-Although sometimes it's convenient to define a set of common globals that will be shared across them.
-This can be done via optional `globals` option passed to a `Loader`.
-For example SDK uses this feature to provide global `console` object:
+Each module loaded via the loader instance is secured in own JS sandbox.
+These modules don't share scope and get their own set of built-ins (`Object`, `Array`, `String` ...).
+But sometimes it's convenient to define a set of common globals that will be shared across modules.
+This can be done using the optional `globals` option.

+For example, the SDK uses this feature to provide a global `console` object:

     let { Loader } = require('toolkit/loader');
     let loader = Loader({